clayton14/simple-brick-breaker-pr/README.txt

 • SPDX metadata for Godot project files often end up in weird places:
-	◦ project.godot — it’s in a custom property named “SPDX Metadata” ◦ .import files — it’s in a companion .spdx-meta file ◦ .tscn files — it’s in root Node’s metadata entry named “SPDX Metadata”.
+	◦ project.godot — it’s in a custom property named “SPDX Metadata” ◦ .import files — it’s in a companion .spdx-meta file ◦ .tscn files — it’s in a metadata entry named “SPDX Metadata” for one of the scenes Nodes.
 Open the file in a text editor and look for the property named “__meta__”.
 In that dictionary, look for “SPDX Metadata”.

 pre-commit
 ~~~~~~~~~~